umbirius/umbirius.github.io/_posts/2019-12-17-sinatra_project_-_script_mate.markdown

     <% end %>
 ```

-Although I was technically done with the prject requirements, I wanted to make the application experience as realistic as possible and added a user profile page, a home page with a daily feed, and an about page.
-Sprinkle a little CSS on top (although the CSS portion of this project really gave me more than I had bargained for) and there it is: Spark Mate.
+Although I was technically done with the project requirements, I wanted to make the application experience as realistic as possible and added a user profile page, a home page with a daily feed, and an about page.
+Sprinkle a little CSS on top (although the CSS portion of this project really gave me more than I had bargained for) and there it is: Script Mate.